 Fiduciary Duties Realtors Have to Their Clients

-As real estate agents, we have a “fiduciary duty” when working for our clients.
-Simply put, this means we’re obligated legally to work in your best interest.
-According to NAR (National Association of Realtors), there are six fiduciary duties real estate agents owe their clients:
+As real estate agents, we have a "fiduciary duty" when working for our clients.
+Simply put, this means we're obligated legally to work in your best interest.
+According to the NAR Code of Ethics (updated 2026), there are six fiduciary duties real estate agents owe their clients.

 1. Loyalty

-A duty of loyalty is one of the most fundamental fiduciary duties owed by an agent to his client.
-This duty obligates a real estate agent to act at all times solely in the best interests of his client to the exclusion of all other interests, including the agent’s own self-interest.
+A duty of loyalty is one of the most fundamental fiduciary duties owed by an agent to their client.
+This duty obligates a real estate agent to act at all times solely in the best interests of their client to the exclusion of all other interests, including the agent's own self-interest.

 2. Confidentiality

-An agent is obligated to safeguard his clients’ confidence and secrets.
-A real estate agent, therefore, must keep confidential any information that might weaken their client’s bargaining position if it were revealed.
+An agent is obligated to safeguard their client's confidence and secrets.
+A real estate agent must keep confidential any information that might weaken their client's bargaining position if it were revealed.

 3. Disclosure

-An agent is obligated to disclose to his client all relevant and material information that the agent knows and that pertains to the scope of the agency.
+An agent is obligated to disclose to their client all relevant and material information that the agent knows and that pertains to the scope of the agency.

 4. Obedience

-An agent is obligated to obey promptly and efficiently all lawful instructions of his client.
-However, this duty does not include an obligation to obey any unlawful instructions; for example, an instruction not to market the property to minorities or to misrepresent the condition of the property.
+An agent is obligated to obey promptly and efficiently all lawful instructions of their client.
+However, this duty does not include an obligation to obey unlawful instructions — for example, an instruction not to market the property to minorities or to misrepresent the condition of the property.

-The standard of care expected of a real estate agent representing a seller or buyer is that of a competent real estate professional.
-By reason of their license, a real estate agent is deemed to have skill and expertise in real estate matters superior to that of the average person, and is dutybound to use their superior skill and knowledge while pursuing their c;lient’s affairs.
+The standard of care expected of a real estate agent is that of a competent real estate professional.
+By reason of their license, a real estate agent is deemed to have superior skill and expertise in real estate matters compared to the average person.

 6. Accounting

-An agent is obligated to account for all money or property belonging to his client that is entrusted to them.
-This duty compels a real estate broker to safeguard any money, deeds, or other documents that relate to their client’s transactions or affairs.
+An agent is obligated to account for all money or property belonging to their client that is entrusted to them.
+This duty compels a real estate broker to safeguard any money, deeds, or other documents that relate to their client's transactions.

-Simple examples of how these duties impact your experience with a real estate sales agent include the following:
+Simple examples of how these duties impact your experience with a real estate agent include:

 • Showing you homes within your budget